rajibrahman74/Web-Frontend-notes/README.md

 # Web Development Notes📒
-## I immediately note down what I learn or learn something new.😴 Here are the notes on HTML, CSS, Bootstrap and Tailwind CSS so far.🤐
+## I note down what I learn or learn something new and read the notes again and again when I have time.😴 Here are the notes on HTML, CSS, Bootstrap and Tailwind so far.🤐
 <h2 align="Right">Bye🫡</h3>